cosock/cosock-book/src/06-internals.md

 we would end up calling `table.concat(shared_buffer)` to add all the chunks together before returning.

-Continuing to use `recieve` as an example, this is what the tranform argument might look like.
+Continuing to use `receive` as an example, this is what the transform argument might look like.

 ```lua